matkoniecz/UnNetHackPlus/Alt.org---nethack-addi(c)tion:-current-random-messages.md

 False rumor	They say that carrying uncursed loadstones will raise your strength to 18/** False rumor	They say that chickatrices are not as deadly as cockatrices.
 False rumor	They say that civilized people should not eat horses.
+False rumor	They say that cockatrice corpses provide stoning resistance.
 False rumor	They say that cockatrice tastes like chicken.
 False rumor	They say that dilithium crystals can be used to cast warp drive.
 False rumor	They say that drinking a potion of oil will make you smarter.